ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1014
 {: #error-1014}

-The gateway readiness check has timed out.
+The gateway readiness check timed out.

 ## Error 1017
 {: #error-1017}

-The gateway SSH console connection could not be created.
+The gateway SSH console connection was noth created.
 Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1018
 {: #error-1018}